 Engage with Food Communities

-Diners actively recommend restaurants in Reddit threads, Facebook dining groups, and community forums.
-These peer discussions are exactly what AI engines mine for recommendations.
+Diners actively recommend restaurants in Reddit threads, Facebook dining groups, and community forums, and these peer discussions are exactly what AI search engines mine for recommendations.
+Reddit's weight varies by engine: as of mid-2026, Perplexity cites Reddit most (around 46.7% of its citations) and Grok relies on it as its single most-cited domain (around 16%), while ChatGPT uses it far less.
 Why Reddit matters for AI search explains the mechanism.

 Do this: